What does the Bible say?

 A cuss word is a curse word.
 To curse is the opposite of to bless.
 No matter how commonly used cuss words are, its always pretty clear which words are profane.

-If you will you surrender your mouth to God's word, click here.
+Will you surrender your profane mouth to God?

 Did getting saved transform your vocabulary?